Get stories and expert advice on all things related to college and parenting.

 Did your student rent new or used books from the campus bookstore this semester and bring them home when they vacated campus?
 They'll need to mail them back to the bookstore during or after finals week.
 Instructions on how to do this should be on the campus bookstore website.

-Although student clubs and organizations had to disperse, your student should be able to meet virtually with the club or organization’s advisor or outgoing officer to lay some groundwork.
+Is your student involved with a favorite club, team or organization and are they ready to take on a leadership role?
+They should meet with the club or organization’s advisor or outgoing officer to lay some groundwork.

 Will your student bring a car to school for the first time?
 Are they changing majors?
 Will they have a new advisor?
 They can take care of some of the details now, or at least get the information they need.
 If there are things that must wait until fall, they can make a to-do list while it's fresh in their mind.